A) The Group

 plan and co-ordinate all the Group’s activities;

-to keep the Group Executive Committee advised of the financial and other resource requirements of the training programme.
+to keep the Group Trustee Board advised of the financial and other resource requirements of the training programme.

 E) Conduct of Meetings

 i.
-Only members as defined above may vote in meetings of the Group Scout Council and the Group Executive Committee.
+Only members as defined above may vote in meetings of the Group Scout Council and the Group Trustee Board.

 ii.
 Decisions are made by a majority of votes cast by those present at the meeting.
 In the event of an equal number of votes being cast on either side the chairman does not have a casting vote and the matter is taken not to have been carried.

 iii.
-Quorum for meetings of the Group Scout Council and the Group Executive Committee and its sub-Committees will be established and approved by the Group Scout Council.
+Quorum for meetings of the Group Scout Council and the Group Trustee Board and its sub-Committees will be established and approved by the Group Scout Council.

 F) Updating or Amending the Constitution

-This Constitution can only be updated or amended by the Group Executive Committee.
+This Constitution can only be updated or amended by the Group Trustee Board.
 All updates or amendments must be presented at the Group Annual General Meeting and approved by the Group Scout Council before the Constitution is changed.